 3. Make sustainability a priority.
 Less lights, more candles, less plastic, more re-usable mugs, bottles and bags, shop gently used, and eat your leftovers!

-“Applying a sense of lagom to our everyday lives—in how we live, work, eat and play – might just be the trick for embracing a more balanced, sustainable lifestyle that welcomes the joy of existence rather than those of consumption”, states Anna Brones in her book, Live Lagom: Balanced Living the Swedish Way.
+“Applying a sense of lagom to our everyday lives—in how we live, work, eat and play – might just be the trick for embracing a more balanced, sustainable lifestyle that welcomes the joy of existence rather than those of consumption”, states Anna Brones in her book Live Lagom.

 As an organizer and educator, I work with people who would like to feel as if they have “just the right amount” in their home, which often translates into some form of de-cluttering, organizing and downsizing.
 By adopting the Swedish lagom approach, we can all work towards living a more balanced and sustainable life, on our own terms.